owen-od/Travelmark_v2/README.md

 ### View on map

 Users can view all travelmarks on a map.
-Individual travelmarks can be selected by clicking on the marker and information on them will be displayed
+Individual travelmarks can be selected by clicking on the marker and information on them will be displayed.

 >View all travelmarks on map